-It’s easy to blame the clothing industry for not making clothes that fit but from the perspective of someone who has experience working in the fashion industry and drafting patterns, after combing through all these measurements it seems basically impossible to make clothes that will even fit the majority of people.
-Fitting about 1/4 of people mostly well doesn’t actually seem so bad when you look at all the variation.
+It’s easy to blame the clothing industry for not making clothes that fit, but after combing through all these measurements it seems basically impossible to create clothes that will even fit the majority of people.
+Fitting about 1/4 of people mostly well doesn’t actually seem so bad when you look at all the variation in our bodies.

-However if clothes don’t fit this DOES NOT mean we should blame our bodies.
-I sadly hear this all the time, instead of “these pants are too small”, people often say, “my butt is too big”.
-We should never be criticising ourselves when clothes don’t fit, it’s an issue with the clothes not you!
-This project really showed me is how incredibly unique everyone is, of the 950+ participants the vast majority of people have completely individual measurements and at the very most share measurements with 1 or maybe 2 other people.
+If clothes off the rack don’t fit, we should never blame our bodies.
+I sadly hear this all the time – instead of “these pants are too small”, people often say (or think), “my butt is too big”.
+We shouldn’t be criticising ourselves when clothes don’t fit, it’s an issue with the clothes not you!
+This project really showed me how incredibly unique everyone is, of the 950+ participants the vast majority of people have completely individual measurements and at the very most share measurements with 1 or maybe 2 other people.
 I think that’s pretty incredible.
 We love to compare ourselves to others but I actually think it’s really freeing and empowering that everyone’s body is uniquely theirs!

 I’m leaving this project with 4 main takeaways:

-- This project really emphasised for me how terrible it is that we’re taught to see the things that make us unique as “flaws” which should be hidden and to wear “flattering” clothes to try and create the illusion that our bodies are different – typically with the goal to look like whatever body shape is currently idealised.
+- This project really highlighted for me how terrible it is that we’re taught to view the things that make our body unique as “flaws” which should be hidden and to wear “flattering” clothes to try and create the illusion that our bodies are different.

 I’d also love to hear what you learned or took away from this!